- This syllabus is valid from 2014 until further notice.

 - It is the candidate's responsibility to have knowledge of, and comply with, the current syllabus requirements.
 Where candidates are entered for examinations by teachers, the teacher must take responsibility that candidates are entered in accordance with the current syllabus requirements, Failure to carry out any of the examination requirements may lead to disqualification.

-- Where changes to the syllabus take place, neither the Examinations Registry nor LCM can accept responsibility for informing candidates and teachers of such changes except through Forte (the LCM Examinations Newsletter) and the normal reprinting process.
+- Where changes to the syllabus take place, RPL@LCM cannot accept responsibility for informing candidates and teachers of such changes except through Forte (the LCM Examinations Newsletter) and the normal reprinting process.